5 Risks of Emotional Dependence on a Significant Other

 Your partner will become more important than your family, your job, or your goals.
 You put aside your self-esteem to focus everything on this person.

 Is that right?
 Absolutely.
 Can we understand it?
 This is where the risk of emotional dependence lies.
 Forgetting about yourself to focus on another person.

-There will come a time when you realize that you have gone overboard and that you feel a little empty and with your self-esteem harmed.
+There will come a time when you realize that you’ve gone overboard and that you feel a little empty and with your self-esteem harmed.

 3. It’s hard to say no

 Saying no is a rejection.
-And rejection is something that cannot be understood when you are so in love.
+And rejection is something that cannot be understood when you’re so in love.